Students Seeking the MA Degree

 Thirty (30) units are required for completion of the MA degree.
 Coursework is concentrated within RCTE, although there are opportunities to explore courses in the other English programs, as well as outside the department.

 Some courses outside of English may count under RCTE.
 Students interested in having an outside course count as a requirement should obtain a copy of the course syllabus and consult with the RCTE Program Director.

-Specifically, here’s how we propose that students complete their doctoral coursework:
+Specifically, here’s how students will complete the MA coursework:

-- Trends & Methods in Rhetorical Studies (3)
+- ENGL 597R: Research Methods in Rhetorical and Composition (3)

 - Preceptorship (3)

 - Colloquium (0)